elf4j/elf4j-provider/README.md

 The default minimum output level is `TRACE` for both log writers and caller classes.
 For log writers, the default `TRACE` level can be configured/overridden per each writer.
-For caller classes, the minimum output levels can be configured on global, package, or individual class.
+For caller classes, the minimum output levels can be configured on global, packages, or individual classes.
 The default severity level of a `Logger` instance from `Logger.instance()` is `INFO`, which is not configurable because the ELF4J [API](https://github.com/elf4j/elf4j#logging-service-interface-and-access-api) should be used to switch levels on `Logger` instances.